decentraland/cli/README.md

 $ dcl upload
 ```

-- Link Ethereum to the current scene:
+- Link Ethereum to the current scene and pin scene to Decentraland IPFS node:

 ```bash
 $ dcl link